neuroergolab/neuroergolab.github.io/_pages/team.md

 </div>
 <div class="col-sm-10 clearfix">
   <p>
-    Yulim Kim has a BA in Quantitative Risk Management and an MS in Industrial Engineering from Yonsei University, South Korea.
+    <a href="https://www.linkedin.com/in/yulim-kim-17952930a/">Yulim Kim</a> has a BA in Quantitative Risk Management and an MS in Industrial Engineering from Yonsei University, South Korea.
 Her research interests span human factors, human-AI interaction, robotics, cognition, and neuroergonomics.
 In her free time, she enjoys walking, listening to music, and traveling.
   </p>
 </div>
 </div>